 Bernar Venet (France, 1941) is one of the essential figures of the current art scene, recognised since the early 1960s as one of the pioneers of conceptual art.
 His multifaceted work, in fields as varied as performance, painting, monumental sculpture and theoretical writing, is an essential contribution to contemporary creation.
-Together with the series of Arcs, Les Lignes indéterminées established his status as an essential and world-renowned artist.
+His innovative thinking has established him as one of the world’s leading artists.

 Turning his back on tradition and the French art scene, Venet produced his first works at the very beginning of the 1960s: tar on cardboard, the Déchets